This post was originally published on August 14, 2019, and has been updated on June 5, 2020.

 In addition, YCC has allowed the BOJ to purchase fewer bonds in the last three years than it did under the large quantitative easing program that began in 2013.
 Until late 2016, the BOJ was purchasing about 100 trillion yen in JGBs each year.
 As a result, the BOJ’s balance sheet expanded much faster than that of other major central banks.

-Since the initiation of YCC, however, the BOJ has purchased bonds at a slower pace and still kept yields on 10-year bonds at historically low levels.
-So far in 2019, the Bank is on track to purchase only about 40 trillion yen in bonds.
+Since the initiation of YCC, however, the BOJ has purchased government bonds at a slower pace and still kept yields on 10-year bonds at historically low levels.
+So far in 2020, the Bank is on track to purchase only about 6 trillion yen in government bonds and has been able to respond to the coronavirus downturn by greatly expanding its purchases of other kinds of assets, including corporate bonds and equities.
 The BOJ experience demonstrates that credible YCC policy can be more sustainable for central banks than a quantity-based asset purchase program.

 How would YCC affect the economy?